 The overarching point is that human capital practices in Asia have not caught up with business realities: what worked before doesn’t work today, let alone working in the future.
 Human capital is a competitive advantage for any business.
 Never has it been more so for businesses in Asia.

-This article is an introduction to a twelve series of articles on capabilities (rather than simply skills per se) that leaders will need to possess in order to navigate the future of work, the workplace and the workforce.
-Though targeted at human capital practitioners, insights provided by this new report are relevant to whoever is responsible for managing people.
+Welcome to the Prelude of Human Capital Prisms -- a series of articles that seek to explore the capabilities (rather than simply skills per se) that leaders will need to possess in order to navigate the future of work, the workplace and the workforce.
+Though targeted at human capital practitioners, insights provided by this new research are relevant to whoever is responsible for managing people.

 Kharas, Homi (2017).
 The unprecedented expansion of the global middle class-An update.
 Global Economy & Development Working paper.
 100. Brookings.